-UPC Architects: Carlota Gala, Pablo Castillo, Raquel Marcos, Mar de Castro
+UPC architects: Carlota Gala, Pablo Castillo, Raquel Marcos and Mar de Castro

-HEC Paris: Margot Lebourgeois, Elena Pompilio, Priyal Singh, Elisa Solà, Roger Solà
+HEC Paris: Margot Lebourgeois, Elena Pompilio, Priyal Singh, Elisa Solà and Roger Solà.

 NEPALESE TECHNICAL TEAM

-Rotary Club contacts: Prabhat Yonzon (Kathmandu), Ram Prasad Sharma (Hetauda)
+Rotary Club contacts: Prabhat Yonzon (Kathmandu) and Ram Prasad Sharma (Hetauda)

-Asesores: Min Malla (Practical Action – Katmandú), Ram Magrati (MRC Hetauda)
+Advisors: Min Malla (Practical Action – Katmandú) and Ram Magrati (MRC Hetauda)

-You can see more information on AWASUKA’s website
+You can find more information on AWASUKA’s website.